Sonjay0723/BrickBreaker/README.md

 # BrickBreaker
-A game of brick breaker I coded in java.
+A game of brick breaker I coded in java (the Main.java is the startup file).